Ross-Fraser/battleShips/README.md

 ### Validator Testing

 - PEP8
-    - No errors were returned from https://pep8ci.herokuapp.com/
+    - There were some errors, but when fixed and pasted back into my editor the program didn't work.

 ## Deployment